 Conclusion

-Maintaining high water quality in dairy farming is crucial for optimal milk production and feed efficiency by reducing pathogens, while ensuring correct disinfectant dosages to protect beneficial rumen microbes.
-By treating your water with an appropriate dosage of chlorine dioxide, you should notice an overall decrease in pathogens while seeing an increased return on investment.
+Providing high water quality in dairy farming is crucial for optimal milk production, health, and feed efficiency by reducing pathogens, while ensuring correct disinfectant dosages to protect beneficial rumen microbes.
+Treating water with an appropriate dosage of chlorine dioxide should result in an overall decrease in pathogens and an increased return on investment.